Batidrei/finsphera/README.md

 This project was developed with the assistance of AI **(Gemini)**.

-I had to rely on AI, and I used Gemini because it's the most affordable and because it's the one I already have.
-Since it's been a while since I've fully immersed myself in a framework, I had to rely on it mainly for Next.js and generating functions and implementations, as well as for advice on architecture and best coding practices.
+Since it's been a while since I've worked entirely within a framework, I've had to rely on it primarily for Next.js and for generating functions and implementations, as well as for advice on architecture and coding best practices.

 ## 3. Design Decisions: